Affine Invariance in Continuous-Domain Convolutional Neural Networks: Introduction

-In this way, we are able to cater to a considerably broader spectrum of transformations.
-This result is very broad and, in specific scenarios, it can be used to analyze invariance in affinely generated transformations, such as the Roto-translation transformation.
+More broadly speaking, we show that G-CNNs cater to a considerably broader spectrum of transformations than what was established before.
+This is a general result, but it can also be used in specific scenarios to analyze invariant inputs in affinely generated transformations, such as the roto-translation transformation.